danchoi/firelinks/README.markdown

 Run `sqlite3 -version` to make sure you have a recent version of sqlite3 (3.7.4 or later).

+Also, note that elinks keeps its own cookies and session data separately from Firefox.
+So if you're logged into nytimes.com in Firefox, you'll need to log in at nytimes.com in elinks  to ensure that you can access the same content in both browsers.

 ## Bug reports and feature requests